 If your reason for single parenting is divorce, your children will also suffer from adjustment problems or may have the feeling of being ashamed.
 If your partner stops looking out after your kids as he or she used to do before, your children may badly suffer resentment.
 There are also chances they still hold on to bad memories of your divorce.

 If you notice your child having trouble sleeping or experiencing problems at school, you should counsel her or take her for counselling.
+Parent should also spend time with the child and give child the space to grieve.

 4. Emotional Problems: